-Working with a licensed psychotherapist in-person is an effective treatment for reducing symptoms of depression and learning to cope with depression, according to the American Psychological Association and many other credible institutions.
+Working with a licensed psychotherapist in-person is an effective treatment for reducing symptoms and learning to cope with depression, according to the American Psychological Association.
 A therapist can help clients with depression by:

 - Identifying events, negative beliefs, patterns, behaviors, and people that contributed to the development of the depression; then working on strategies to address these issues

 - Setting realistic, specific, and actionable goals for dealing with depression; then helping maintain accountability for these goals